Using livestock guardian dogs for dingo management and biodiversity conservation in Australia

 Livestock guardian dogs have been bred in Europe for more than 2000 years to protect livestock from predators such as wolves and bears.
 Their use declined when those predators were eradicated from most of western and southern Europe, but they are making a comeback as conservation results in increased populations of large predators across Europe.
 Some breeds (especially the maremma) are now established in Australia, but their use by livestock producers here is still relatively rare.

 The goals of the project are to establish how guardian dogs behave when protecting stock over the large areas (thousands of hectares) typically of Australian grazing industries; to clarify how the behaviour of the dogs leads to reduced predation; and understand their interactions with other species of Australian wildlife.
 The information provided by this project will be valuable to livestock producers considering whether to use guardian dogs, and should lead to their wider implementation in Australia.
 To that end a ‘best-practice manual’ on management of guardian dogs has already been produced as one outcome of the project (Figure 4).
-This manual is available as a free download from the Invasive Animal Cooperative Research Centre website, at http://www.feral.org.au/guardian-dogs/
+This manual is available as a free download from the PESTSMART website, at https://www.pestsmart.org.au/wp-content/uploads/2010/09/Guardian-Dogs-web.pdf

 The project will also provide a non-lethal alternative to control of dingoes where they threaten livestock, and thus lay the groundwork for reconciliation of the goals of livestock protection and dingo conservation.